-This protocol is designed to guide the Chairman of the Florida Fish and Wildlife Conservation Commission in conducting public workshops and meetings of the Commission.
+Meetings of the Florida Fish and Wildlife Conservation Commission (Commission) are subject to Florida Sunshine Laws.
+This protocol is designed to guide the Chairman of the Commission in conducting public workshops and meetings of the Commission.

-The Commission has adopted the Uniform Rules of Procedure to govern the notice and agenda requirements of meetings.
-Under the Uniform Rules, there shall be at least seven days notice of any public meeting, hearing or workshop by publication in the Florida Administrative Weekly, Rule 28-102.001, F.A.C.
-There shall be an agenda which specifies the items to be considered at the meeting, hearing or workshop.
-The Chairman may make specific changes in the agenda, Rule 28-102.001, F.A.C., after it has been made available for distribution only for "good cause" shown.
-The Commission staff posts all Commission Meeting notices, agendas and background information on its website in advance of the meeting.
+There shall be at least seven days notice of any public meeting, hearing, or workshop by publication in the Florida Administrative Register.
+There shall be an agenda which specifies the items to be considered at the meeting, hearing, or workshop.
+The Chairman may make specific changes in the agenda after it has been made available for distribution only for "good cause" shown.
+The Commission staff will post all Commission Meeting notices, agendas and to the extent practicable, background information on its website in advance of the meeting.

 Under the Robert's Rules of Order, a quorum for any public meeting at which official agency action will be taken is a majority of the full membership of the Commission, which is four members.

 Any matter brought before the Commission for official action must be done by motion.
 The steps by which a motion is brought before the Commission and acted upon are as follows: